ros-navigation/navigation2/nav2_behavior_tree/README.md

 ## The bt_action_node Template and the Behavior Tree Engine

 The [bt_action_node template](include/nav2_behavior_tree/bt_action_node.hpp) allows one to easily integrate a ROS2 action into a BehaviorTree.
-To do so, one derives from the BTActionNode template, providing the action message type.
+To do so, one derives from the BtActionNode template, providing the action message type.
 For example,

 ```C++
 #include "nav2_msgs/action/follow_path.hpp"